JeniaD/JeniaD.github.io/_posts/2025-02-21-autocomplete-setup.md

 Restart the editor, and you should see autocomplete suggestions for your code as you type.
 You can also select a part of your code and ask the LLM about it directly in the chat.

+P.S.: after some time, I've decided to also add free Mistral API to the chat models.
+It is important not to add it as autocomplete, though.
+I would say Llama is pretty neat solution, and works absolutely fine.
+The only reason to install Mistral alongside with Llama was the fact that sometimes I might need faster results while working with non-confidential information and being connected to the Internet.
+However, again, local Llama works absolutely fine and is enough, in my opinion.